failsafe-lib/failsafe.dev/comparisons.md

 ### Policies

-- Failsafe provides a uniform interface for [failure handling][FailurePolicy] and [event handling][PolicyListeners] configuration.
+- Failsafe provides a uniform interface for [failure handling][FailurePolicyBuilder] and [event handling][PolicyListeners] configuration.
 Resilience4j provides distinct configurations for each policy.
 - Resilience4j offers Bulkhead, RateLimiter, and Cache policies, which Failsafe currently does not offer.
 - Failsafe circuit breakers can be used and operated as [standalone][circuit-breaker-standalone] constructs.